HughFerg/lyrics-rnn/README.md

 Now, all lyrics should be in the data/input.txt file.

-To train with default parameters on the rap-lyrics corpus, run:
+To train with default parameters on the 'data/lyrics' corpus, run:
 ```bash
 python3 train.py
 ```